thlorenz/redeyed/README.md

   - `{ _before: 'before' }` (omitting '_after')
   - `{ _after: 'after' }` (omitting '_before')

-In these cases the missing half is resolved as follows
+In these cases the missing half is resolved as follows:

 - from the `parent._default` (i.e., `Keyword._default`) if found
 - otherwise from the `config._default` if found
 - otherwise `''` (empty string)